sighupio/gatekeeper-policy-manager/README.md

 ### Deploy using Helm

 Since `v0.5.1` it's also possible to deploy GPM using the [provided Helm Chart](./chart).
-There's no Helm repo yet, but you can download the chart folder and use it locally:
+There's no Helm repository yet, but you can download the chart folder and use it locally:

 ```bash
 git clone https://github.com/sighupio/gatekeeper-policy-manager.git